ssiddique-mdsol/BrokenLinkFinder/README.md

 ## Introduction

-BrokenLinkFinder is a Python script designed to identify and report broken hyperlinks on a webpage.
-This tool scans a specified URL, checks each hyperlink, and reports back any links that lead to a page with a 404 error or other client/server error status codes.
+BrokenLinkFinder is an enhanced Python script capable of identifying broken hyperlinks across multiple webpages.
+This tool first reads a sitemap, extracts all URLs, and then scans each URL for broken links.
+It reports back any links that lead to a page with a 404 error or other client/server error status codes, making it an invaluable resource for webmasters and SEO specialists.

 ## Features

+* Scans multiple webpages for broken links by reading a sitemap.
+* Efficiently identifies links with client or server errors (e.g., 404 Not Found).
+* Outputs results in a CSV file with columns for the original URL, broken link, and the link text.
 * Easy to use and integrate into existing workflows.
-* Efficiently scans all hyperlinks in a given webpage.
-* Identifies links with client or server errors (e.g., 404 Not Found).
-* Suitable for webmasters, SEO specialists, and website maintainers.

 ## Installation